Keith Beauchamp (filmmaker): FBI collaboration and other work

-As a result of his documentary work, Till was approached by the Federal Bureau of Investigation (FBI)'s civil rights division to collaborate on cold cases.
+As a result of his documentary work, Beauchamp was approached by the Federal Bureau of Investigation (FBI)'s civil rights division to collaborate on cold cases.
 In 2007, he began working to produce additional documentaries about unsolved civil rights murders.
 Beauchamp was given access to agents who worked on the cases, and he was able to interview new individuals as someone outside of law enforcement.

 Till

-Set to release in October 2022, Till focuses on Till-Mobley's perspective of the Emmett Till story.
-The film has been in production for over a decade and stars Whoopi Goldberg as Till's grandmother, Alma; Danielle Deadwyler as Till-Mobley; and Jalyn Hall as Emmett Till.
+Released in October 2022, Till focuses on Till-Mobley's perspective of the Emmett Till story.
+The film had been in production for over a decade and stars Whoopi Goldberg as Till's grandmother, Alma; Danielle Deadwyler as Till-Mobley; and Jalyn Hall as Emmett Till.
 Beauchamp has expressed his desire for this film to help viewers become familiar with Till-Mobley's story and how significantly the Emmett Till case contributed to the beginnings of the civil rights movement in the United States.
 According to Beauchamp, who co-wrote and produced the film, "There is no other story that speaks more to this generation and to this political climate and racial climate of this country than the story of Emmett Louis Till."

 Beauchamp credits directors Spike Lee and Steven Spielberg for inspiring his work as a filmmaker, and Beauchamp has explained that he hopes to educate viewers about Black history in the same manner that Spielberg has brought awareness and education to Jewish history.
 Beauchamp has donated many of his research materials to the Strozier Library at Florida State University, whose special collections department contain an extensive repository of materials related to the Till case.